 Kestrel

-55. The second sino-Japanese war between the Republic of China and the Empire of Japan ended in which year?
+55. The second Sino-Japanese war between the Republic of China and the Empire of Japan ended in which year?

 1945

-56. How many national poets China has?
+56. How many national poets does China have?

 There is No Official National Poet of China